easbarba/zae/README.md

     $ make build && make run

-Test suite may be runned with:
+Test suite may be called with:

     $ make test